kfrajtak/WinAppDriver/README.md

 ## How to create a session
 Add a reference to `Selenium.WebDriver` v3.141.0 (https://www.nuget.org/packages/Selenium.WebDriver/3.141.0) and you are ready to go.

-The driver is currently not able to start the system under test.
+The driver can either start the system under test process or attach to a running process.
 You have to set process name in capabilities.
 When no command-line argument is provided, the server will be launched at default IP address `http://127.0.0.1:4444`.

 ```
 public static RemoteWebDriver CreateSessionByAttachingToRunningProcess()